Shockley–Read–Hall (SRH) Recombination Model

 Shockley–Read–Hall (SRH) recombination describes carrier loss through localized defect states (traps) within the band gap.
-It is a trap-assisted process: an electron (or hole) is first captured into a defect state, and then recombines with a carrier of the opposite type.
-SRH recombination is particularly important in disordered and defective semiconductors, where traps are abundant and dominate non-radiative losses.
+It is a trap-assisted process: an electron (or hole) is first captured into a defect state, and then may either recombine with an opposite carrier or re-emerge by thermal excitation. ?? illustrates the four main pathways for a single mid-gap trap state, with transitions labelled (a–f):

 \[R_{\mathrm{SRH}} = \frac{np - n_{i}^{2}} {\tau_{p}(n + n_{1}) + \tau_{n}(p + p_{1})} \]